Index

 - It is important to know which patients are frail so that additional support can be tailored to those who are most vulnerable to reduce falls and other accidents and injuries resulting from their frailty as well as other support that might be needed in relation to their wellbeing.

 - Osteoporosis is a condition that weakens bones, making them fragile and more likely to break.
-For 2020/21, 426 (0.4%) patients aged 50+ who were registered with Hull GPs had a diagnosis of osteoporosis which was half the rate in England.
-The percentage had decreased from 525 (0.5%) in 2019/20, and it is possible that this was due to the pandemic with a higher mortality rate from COVID-19 among those who were the most frail including those who had been diagnosed with osteoporosis.
-A similar decrease in the prevalence also occurred in England.
+For 2023/24, 577 (0.5%) patients aged 50+ who were registered with Hull GPs had a diagnosis of osteoporosis which was half the rate in England.

 - Anyone can have a fall, but older people are more vulnerable than others.
 This is mainly because long-term health conditions increase the chances of a fall.
 Falls can also have an adverse psychological impact on elderly people and can also result in hip fractures which can be very serious with about 10% dying within one month, and about one third dying within 12 months.